By Gene Markland

 I believe that He continues to bless us in part because we do take a day, our day, each year, and as a people tell the whole world that we thank Almighty God for His provident grace.

-This Thanksgiving as we share our feast with our loved ones, plan our shopping for Friday, and our Christmas decorating for Saturday, give a nod to our forbearers whose grateful hearts made this all possible.
+The Bible says: “Give thanks to the LORD and proclaim his greatness.
+Let the whole world know what he has done” (I Chronicles 16:8 NLT).This Thanksgiving as we share our feast with our loved ones, plan our shopping for Friday, and our Christmas decorating for Saturday, give a nod to our forbearers whose grateful hearts made this all possible.

 Enjoy taking part in a celebration uniquely our own, individually and corporately.
 Pass on to the next generation the knowledge of how blessed we are as individuals, families, and as a people.